emmamarks/emmamarks/README.md

 - 👋 Hi, I’m @emmamarks
 - 👀 I’m interested in web dev
-- 🌱 I’m currently learning MERN and python
+- 🌱 I’m currently building with MERN, PHP and python
 - 💞️ I’m looking to collaborate on full Stack
 - 📫 How to reach me emmamarks001@gmail.com
 - Product: https://decgd.herokuapp.com/